 Guided Reading - Reception & KS1

-Guided Reading is taught daily from Reception and throughout Key Stage One.
+Guided Reading is taught daily from Reception, when children are working at an appropriate level and throughout Key Stage One.
 As part of this, children will have the opportunity to read as part of group with an adult at least once per week.
 In other sessions, children undertake reading activities independently.
 Children are grouped according to their reading ability and the text is carefully chosen to match their colour band and objective.
 These sessions are led by a teacher or teaching assistant and are used to develop the children’s comprehension and understanding of texts in the follow areas:

 |1a||Draw on knowledge of vocabulary to understand texts|